Tennis polo: Game play

 Each half of the game begins with a jump ball by a referee at midfield.

 The ball can be advanced by throwing it or kicking it.
 When a player has the ball in their possession, they can run with it for up to three steps (or five seconds) before being required to either pass it or attempt a shot on goal.

 Offensive players cannot attempt shots on goal from within the penalty area (referred to as the "layer") and any goals scored from within the layer are invalid.
 Defensive players may defend from within the layer, as well as the racket keeper.

 Substitutions

 Teams make unlimited substitutions and substitutes enter play without stoppage of play (as in ice hockey and some varieties of indoor soccer).

 Turnovers

 When the ball is turned over because it goes out of bounds, the clock is not stopped.
 Instead, the ball is retrieved (or in most cases, a new ball given to the opposing player) and the game resumes.
-If the ball is intentionally thrown out of bounds, it's referred to as wasting and the penalized team is assessed a penalty depending on the severity, which may include extended time at the discretion of the referee.
+If the ball is intentionally thrown out of bounds, it is referred to as wasting and the penalized team is assessed a penalty depending on the severity, which may include extended time at the discretion of the referee.